-Home » Recipes » Roasted Cauliflower Hummus (Bean Free)
+Home » Recipes » Roasted Garlic Cauliflower Hummus (Bean Free)

-If you’re like me and can’t have beans due to food intolerances or digestive problems, then you might miss hummus (I do!).
+If you’re like me and can’t have beans, then you might miss hummus (I do!).
 No worries!
-Make some of this low-carb and tummy friendly Roasted Cauliflower Hummus from Danielle at Natural Contents.
-It’s paleo and vegan too!
+Make some of this low-carb and bean-free roasted garlic cauliflower hummus, it’s paleo, nut-free, and vegan too!

-I love hummus!
-When I was younger we used to go love eating hummus with crackers, pita, or veggies, and I added beans to my favorite clean eating dishes for added fiber and protein.
-But over the years, my body decided that it didn’t like beans and legumes as much as I did, and we had to take a break – permanently.
+I love hummus, but over the years, my body decided that it didn’t like beans and legumes anymore, and we had to take a break – permanently.

 To say that I miss hummus is an understatement.
-I used to spread it on tortillas to make wraps for lunch, and I found other creative ways to use it, too.
-But no matter how much I wanted to eat this delicious food, my body always fought back.
 Smokey baba ganoush is another favorite of mine that I can actually have, but it’s not easy to come by around here.

-When I connected with Danielle over at the Natural Contents blog, she sent me a copy of her new cookbook so I could share a recipe with my readers.
-I was looking through the cookbook and I immediately knew which recipe I was going to make and share: the Roasted Cauliflower Hummus recipe!
-I jumped at the chance to make some hummus that I could eat 🙂
+When I connected with Danielle over at the Natural Contents blog, she sent me a copy of her new cookbook so I could share one of her recipes with my readers.
+Looking through her cookbook, I immediately knew which recipe I would make and share: the Roasted Cauliflower Hummus.

 Danielle’s book, Good Food for Everyone, features 80 recipes that are whole-food and inspired by the local growing season.
 All the recipes are gluten, grain, and soy free, with plenty of dairy-free, paleo, and vegan options!
-The Roasted Cauliflower Hummus recipe I’m sharing from the book happens to be paleo and vegan as well, so it fits many diets.
+Danielle’s website has since closed its doors, but the ebook is still available to download for free.

 Good Food for Everyone: Farm Fresh Clean Eating by Danielle Gaebel.
 Gluten-free, grain-free, soy-free recipes with paleo and vegan recipes too!